scholarslab/CodeLab/Week02/README.md

 * **String**: Text data.
 We can think of it as a list of this as a list of characters.
 For example, `"Hazel"[2]` is `'z'`.

 ---
-## Homework for Week 3
+## Homework to do before Week 3

 ## Do:

-1. <strike>This is an exercise in some of the more fundamental work skills of the Digital Humanities: let's do some searching and some back of the envelope estimation.
-From a purely energy perspective, is it actually a good idea to print out and delete all our digital documents rather than letting them stay digital?
-We don't have to be exact.
-Feel free to make assumptions that you can argue for.</strike> We'll get to this next week.

-2. Let's flex our algorithmic thinking muscles some more.
+1. Let's flex our algorithmic thinking muscles some more.
 Write out in plain English an algorithm to sort a deck of cards.

-3. And: Write out in plain English an algorithm for a cashier to find exact change.
+2. And: Write out in plain English an algorithm for a cashier to find exact change.

 ## Read: